 If you just need pads that perform exactly as the originals did, you can’t go far wrong with Brembo or EBC’s range of OE pad compounds.
 These tend to be designed to perform almost exactly as the pads that came with your car did.

 Then we have mild upgrades, like EBC’s Green Stuff compound.
 Pads like this are designed to offer better than stock stopping power, but not at the expense of cold performance or disc wear.

 Their Yellowstuff compound is further along the scale.
-This is quite a new compound and it works well from cold.
+This is a high-performance compound designed to be used on both track and road.
+It works well from cold but gets better as the pad gets hot.
 Many of these pads carry R90 certification.
 Where only get better as the pad gets hotter though.